 - What are your resources like?

-Naturally you need to take your customers’ preferences into account as well: aim to find that sweet spot where you and your clients’ like meet.
+Naturally, you need to take your customers’ preferences into account as well.
+Aim to find that sweet spot where you and your clients’ likes meet.

 one big content marketing project, such as blog, vlog or podcast